imprettyboiimstunnin/Sorting_Visualizer/README.md

 <br>
 4)After that , each step of selected algorithm is shown by showing the array elements swapped in current step with green color and rest with red color.
 <br>
-5)Algorithm can be visualized at the desired spped by the user :)
+5)Algorithm can be visualized at the desired speed by the user :)

 <br>